 Manual Thumb Rotation

 Zeus does not come with an electronically positioned thumb.
-The thumb does open and close electronically, and it has a built-in sensor to detect its position.
+The thumb does open and close electronically, and it has a built-in sensor to detect its position, which it uses to determine available grips.
 But users must manually rotate the thumb into an opposing or lateral position.

 This is not a major drawback.
 Myoelectric hands typically require some form of preparation before performing a task, such as selecting an appropriate grip.
 In most instances, users will intuitively rotate Zeus’s thumb into position with their free hand.
 However, there are some cases where this is not convenient, such as when both hands are needed for a task.

-In Zeus’s case, this a trade-off for its grip strength and robustness.
-To rotate Zeus’s thumb would require a heavy motor, which in turn would increase the hand’s weight.
+In Zeus’s case, this is a trade-off for its grip strength and robustness.
+To rotate Zeus’s thumb would require a heavier motor, which in turn would increase the hand’s weight.
 It would also complicate the grip change mechanism, which Zeus has tried to make as easy as possible for users.

 Proportional Speed Control

 As with most myoelectric hands, the Zeus bionic limb offers proportional speed control.
-This allows the user to change the grip speed and strength of the hand just by controlling the strength of muscle signals.
+This allows the user to change the grip speed and strength just by controlling the strength of muscle signals.

 Lift Capacity & Grip Strength